bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

   Going Further
 </div>

-In the first part of this walkthrough we focused on using bpmn-js as a BPMN viewer as well as modeler.
+In the first part of this walkthrough, we focused on using bpmn-js as a BPMN viewer as well as a modeler.
 This should have given you a good understanding of the toolkit from the library perspective.

 In the second part, we focused on bpmn-js internals.
-We presented diagram-js as well as bpmn-moddle, the two foundations bpmn-js is built upon and gave you an overview how bpmn-js plugs all these together.
+We presented diagram-js as well as bpmn-moddle, the two foundations bpmn-js is built upon and gave you an overview of how bpmn-js plugs all of these together.

 There exists a number of additional resources that allow you to progress further:

 * [Examples](https://github.com/bpmn-io/bpmn-js-examples) - a few example projects that showcase various ways to embed and extend bpmn-js.
-* Source Code ([bpmn-js](https://github.com/bpmn-io/bpmn-js), [diagram-js](https://github.com/bpmn-io/diagram-js)) - mostly well documented; should give you great insights in the library internals.
+* Source Code ([bpmn-js](https://github.com/bpmn-io/bpmn-js), [diagram-js](https://github.com/bpmn-io/diagram-js)) - mostly well documented; should give you great insights into the library's internals.
 * [Forum](https://forum.bpmn.io/c/developers) - a good place to get help for using and extending bpmn-js.